Kelcon86/NBA_HOF_Predictions/README.md

 # **NBA Hall of Fame Predictions**

 ## **Selected topic**
-Predicting if a National Basketball Association (NBA) player will be inducted into the Hall of Fame (HOF) based only on their draft position and rookie season statistics.
+Predicting if a National Basketball Association (NBA) player will be inducted into the Hall of Fame (HOF) based on their draft position and rookie season statistics.

 ## **Reason why topic was selected**
 After brainstorming we found that everyone in the group had an interest in sports.
 We knew there would be an abundance of data for professional sports leagues and decided to choose a topic involving the NBA.
 We were interested to see if there was any correlation between a player’s induction into the Hall of Fame and their draft and rookie season statistics.